LifeUntucked.net

 Well, this is the big deal.
 If you run over it with a tire, then, well, the garage will smell like poo.
 Do I really need to explain this?

-Then truth is revealed to me.
+Then truth was revealed to me.

 Upon affording myself a closer look while on my walk the next morning, I discovered the error in my conclusion.